-REaction offers children a way of engaging actively with RE.
-The cost is just £3 per pupil.
+REaction offers pupils a lively way of engaging actively with RE.
+The cost is just £3 per student.

-REaction events are run in partnership with local faith communities and the local Christian team, Label of Love.
-The team leads each day with a lively mix of drama, dance and music, plus a measure of social action to give some challenge.
+REaction events are run in partnership with local faith communities and the local Christian team, Label of Love, often with a lively mix of drama, dance and music, plus a measure of social action to give some challenge.
 There’s also story, creativity and reflection – something for all styles of learning.
-REaction gives opportunity for schools to practice cross-curricular learning in a more exciting way, whilst supporting teachers with good practice in RE.
+REaction gives opportunity for schools to practice cross-curricular learning, whilst supporting teachers with good practice in RE.
 REaction is a happy marriage between core religious education and spiritual, moral, social and cultural development.